-Over March and April, Scotland’s fire service traditionally sees an increase in the number of deliberate fires across the country.
+Over March and April, Scotland’s fire service sees an increase in the number of deliberate fires across the country.

 Many fires, including refuse, grass, flytipping and wildfires in the countryside are started deliberately or are due to careless, reckless or irresponsible behaviour.
 It’s important to report hazards and irresponsible behavior so that fires can be prevented in our communities.
 If you suspect someone of acting suspiciously, recklessly or irresponsibly, call Scotland Crimestoppers anonymously on 0800 555 111 or call Police Scotland on 101.

 These fires present a danger to life, property and can have a detrimental financial impact on the Scottish economy.
 SFRS is appealing in particular to young people as they go on school holidays for the Easter break to consider the consequences of deliberately setting a fire.

 When emergencies happen it is vital that firefighters can quickly help people who may be trapped, seriously injured or in imminent danger.
 The simple fact is while SFRS are attending deliberate rubbish and refuse fires at least one of our appliances and its crew would be unavailable to respond to a real emergency, like a house fire or a road traffic collision.

 SFRS need people to join Scotland’s fight against fire and help ensure their community’s vital fire and rescue resources are able to get to wherever they are needed.

 Parents and carers have a responsibility to know what their children are doing and to keep them safe from fire.

 For more information download our Deliberate fires leaflet.

 Wildfires and Grassland Fires

 Communities, tourists and visitors should be aware of the heightened risk of fire at this time of year and people should act safely and responsibly and follow the countryside code.The best protection against loss, damage or injury due to wildfire and grassland fire is prevention.